algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 #### Description

-Our game will use a style named "paper style", every thing is represented as papers and drawings, for example an enemy is a drawing standing on a stick, the castle is a card castle, and mana are small paper balls.
+Our game will use a style named "paper style", every thing is represented as papers and drawings, for example an enemy is a drawing standing on a stick and the castle is a card castle.

 #### examples